Gardens of Delight: enchanting suzanis at the Afridi Gallery

 On the corner of Paradise Walk, beyond the Royal Hospital and Army Museum in Royal Hospital Road, the gallery is not likely to attract passers by.
 But that is how Afridi likes it: in the heart of things, but just a little tucked away.
 It means that visitors come for the right reasons, and have time to look around the three rooms to see his assemblage of textiles and furniture of mainly Asian and Islamic work in shows that change four times a year.

-The displays are lit with an array of 20th- and 21st-century designer wall and table lamps: Max Ingrand, Fontana Arte, Pierre Guariche, Stilnovo.
-“I love lighting,” says Shahbaz.
-“It has given me a lot of pleasure.”
+The displays are lit with an array of 20th- and 21st-century designer wall and table lamps: Max Ingrand, Fontana Arte, Pierre Guariche, Stilnovo. “lighting gives me a great deal of pleasure,” says Shahbaz.
+“I look upon it as sculpture.”

 Born in Karachi, from the age of four Afridi grew up in south-west London.
-Despite his success, he says he has never been forgiven by his mother for dropping out of his osteopathy training to follow his love of Indian fabrics.
+Despite his success, he says he has never been forgiven by his mother for dropping out of his osteopathy training to follow his love of Indian art and textiles.
 “You have to start with the things you know,” he says.

-Shahbaz Afridi's knowledge has been broadened by his wife, Irène Momtaz, a leading specialist in Islamic Art, and today his vision is clear in the Afridi gallery: quality items, from the past to the present, that sit in harmony, a sometimes surprising but entirely successful mix in which well chosen items are mutually enhancing.
+Shahbaz Afridi's knowledge has been broadened by his wife, Irène Momtaz, a leading specialist in Islamic Art, and today his vision is clear in the Afridi gallery: beautiful works, from the past to the present, that sit in harmony, a sometimes surprising but entirely successful mix in which well chosen items are mutually enhancing.

 ‘Gardens of Delight’ runs until July 7.